obengwilliam/distributed_systems/README.md

  strong is an expensive consistency throuput

-## Some case studies to loook
-- Peer to peer
-- MapReduce

 # Case studies
 ## MapReduce Framework
 Easy way to run giant distributed computations without worrying developers.